"Moss is no ordinary mortal, but one who has defined the design decade, who helped shape how we see objects." ...Metropolis Magazine 2012

 Murray Moss is a frequent guest speaker at art academies and universities, as well as cultural institutions around the world, including the TED Talks, the Neue Galerie, the Smithsonian, Cooper- Hewitt National Design Museum, the Cincinnati Art Museum, the Wexner Center for the Arts, Harvard University Graduate School of Design, Cranbrook Academy of Art, Parsons School of Design, the Sackler Gallery in London, the Wolfsonian-FIU Museum, the San Francisco Museum of Modern Art, the Hammer Museum, and Beijing Center for the Arts.

-He is on the Graduate Faculty of the School of Visual Arts.
+He is on the Graduate Faculty of the School of Visual Arts and is a Senior Presidential Fellow at the Rhode Island School of Design.

 In addition to an Emmy, Franklin Getchell has received more than thirty other honors, including seven Emmy nominations, a Peabody, a Christopher, and the Japan Prize.